-The Council hold some financial instruments of which the capital value may fluctuate because of market conditions.
+The Council holds some financial instruments whereby the capital value may fluctuate because of market conditions.
 However, these instruments are all purchased on a hold to maturity or long term basis and therefore any temporary fluctuations in the market value of such products would have no impact on the Council's finances.